-- 2 Commission on the Right to Adequate Food, in coordination with the Philippine News - 3 Agency and Philippine Information Agency, have a duty to: - a.
-Inform the population about the rights established in this framework act and about the implementing rules and regulations adopted upon its entry into force, as well as about any other measure taken for the purpose of facilitating and
+SECTION 17.
+Information. - All government agencies, under the direction of the Commission on the Right to Adequate Food, in coordination with the Philippine News Agency and Philippine Information Agency, have a duty to:

-- b.
-Use the most appropriate ways and methods of disseminating information, including by providing information in oral ways, such as rural radio, and in local languages, notably in the most marginalized areas and among populations with a high rate of illiteracy. - SECTION 18.
+- a.
+Inform the population about the rights established in this framework act and about the implementing rules and regulations adopted upon its entry into force, as well as about any other measure taken for the purpose of facilitating and promoting the realization of the right to adequate food. - b.
+Use the most appropriate ways and methods of disseminating information, including by providing information in oral ways, such as rural radio, and in local languages, notably in the most marginalized areas and among populations with a high rate of illiteracy. - 12 SECTION 18.
 Education and Awareness Raising.
-The Commission on the Right to Adequate Food, in coordination with the Department of Education, Commission on Higher Education and Technical Education and Skills Development Authority, will have the duty to ensure that: - a.
+The Commission on the Right 13 to Adequate Food, in coordination with the Department of Education, Commission on 14 Higher Education and Technical Education and Skills Development Authority, will have 15 the duty to ensure that: - a.
 The school curriculum includes material related to food and nutrition education, the right to adequate food, and human rights principles. - b.
 Adult education and training programmes, when relevant, include material related to food and nutrition, the right to adequate food, and human rights principles. - SECTION 19.
 International Cooperation.
-The Commission on the Right to Adequate Food, in coordination with the Commission on Human Rights and the Department of Foreign Affairs, will have the duty to: - 24 a.
-Ensure that activities undertaken in other countries, including those by private 25 actors, do not infringe on the enjoyment of the right to adequate food by people 26 in the concerned countries; and
+The Commission on the Right to Adequate Food, in coordination with the Commission on Human Rights and the Department of Foreign Affairs, will have the duty to: - a.
+Ensure that activities undertaken in other countries, including those by private actors, do not infringe on the enjoyment of the right to adequate food by people in the concerned countries; and b.
+Promote international cooperation and provide assistance to ensure the 1 realization of the right to adequate food in other countries, if in a position to do 2 3 so.

-- b.
-Promote international cooperation and provide assistance to ensure the - realization of the right to adequate food in other countries, if in a position to do - 3 50. - 4 SECTION 20.
-Monitoring System.
-There will be an integrated monitoring - 5 system in which all government agencies at all levels, under the supervision of the - 6 Commission on the Right to Adequate Food, will: - 7 a.
-Collect data related to food and nutrition security, using monitoring - 8 methodologies and processes consistent with human rights principles as - 9 established by this act. - b.
-Disaggregate collected data by age, sex, status and group. - c.
-Monitor progress achieved in the realization of the right to adequate food. - d.
-Establish or identify an early warning mechanism. - SECTION 21.
-Representation and Participation of People's Organizations and - 14 Civil Society.
-To guarantee public participation, the Commission on the Right to - 15 Adequate Food has the duty to ensure: - a.
-Free and meaningful participation, including freedom of information and - 17 freedom of association. - b.
-Consultations on specific areas of implementation of this framework act. - c.
-National public hearings every two years, at which the Government is required - 20 · to report on progress made with the implementation of this framework act, and - the progressive realization of the right to adequate food in the country. - SECTION 22.
+SECTION 20.
+Monitoring System. - There will be an integrated monitoring 4 system in which all government agencies at all levels, under the supervision of the 5 Commission on the Right to Adequate Food, will: 6 a.
+Collect data related to food and nutrition security, using monitoring 7 methodologies and processes consistent with human rights principles as 8 established by this act.
+9 b.
+Disaggregate collected data by age, sex, status and group.
+10 c.
+Monitor progress achieved in the realization of the right to adequate food.
+11 d.
+Establish or identify an early warning mechanism.
+12

+SECTION 21.
+Representation and Participation of People's Organizations and 13

+Civil Society. - To guarantee public participation, the Commission on the Right to 14 Adequate Food has the duty to ensure: 15

+- a.
+Free and meaningful participation, including freedom of information and 16 freedom of association.
+17 - b.
+Consultations on specific areas of implementation of this framework act.
+18 - c.
+National public hearings every two years, at which the Government is required 19 to report on progress made with the implementation of this framework act, and 20 the progressive realization of the right to adequate food in the country.
+21 - SECTION 22.
 Penal Provisions.
-The penalty of prision mayor will be imposed - on any public or private actor, who deliberately starves or denies access to food to any - 24 particular individual or group, as through the commission of any of the following acts: - 25 a. food blockade; - b. refusal to implement a food-related program;
+The penalty of prision mayor will be imposed 22 on any public or private actor, who deliberately starves or denies access to food to any 23 particular individual or group, as through the commission of any of the following acts: 24 - a. food blockade; 25 - 26 b. refusal to implement a food-related program;